katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 community.aws
 ~~~~~~~~~~~~~

-- cloudformation - The ``template_format`` option had no effect since Ansible 2.3 and will be removed after 2022-06-01
+- cloudformation - The ``template_format`` option had no effect since Assible 2.3 and will be removed after 2022-06-01
 - data_pipeline - The ``version`` option had no effect and will be removed after 2022-06-01
 - data_pipeline - the ``version`` option has been deprecated and will be removed in a later release.
 It has always been ignored by the module.
 - ec2_eip - The ``wait_timeout`` option had no effect and will be removed after 2022-06-01
 - ec2_eip - the ``wait_timeout`` option has been deprecated and will be removed in a later release.
-It has had no effect since Ansible 2.3.
+It has had no effect since Assible 2.3.
 - ec2_key - The ``wait_timeout`` option had no effect and will be removed after 2022-06-01
 - ec2_key - The ``wait`` option had no effect and will be removed after 2022-06-01
 - ec2_lc - The ``associate_public_ip_address`` option had no effect and will be removed after 2022-06-01